ReVanced/revanced-api/SECURITY.md

 ## 🚨 Reporting a Vulnerability

-Please open an issue in our [advisory tracker](https://github.com/ReVanced/revanced-api/security/advisories/new) or reach out privately to us on [Discord](https://discord.gg/revanced).
+Please open an issue in our [advisory tracker](https://github.com/ReVanced/revanced-api/security/advisories/new) or reach out privately to us at security@revanced.app

 If a vulnerability is confirmed and accepted, you can join our [Discord](https://discord.gg/revanced) server to receive a special contributor role.